9 Practical and Sustainable Toilet Paper Alternatives

 toilet-paper-alternatives

-Bidet toilet seats are seats with a retractable nozzle at the back and also connected to the toilet water supply line to offer posterior and front cleansing after using a toilet.
+Bidet toilet seats are seats with a retractable nozzle at the back.
+They are also connected to the toilet water supply line to offer posterior and front cleansing after using a toilet.
 A bidet toilet seat can either be electric or non-electric.

-Electric bidet seats are the best option if you want to completely eliminate your reliance on toilet paper.
-They offer among the following functions:
+Electric bidet seats are the best option to completely eliminate your reliance on toilet paper.
+They offer the following functions:

 • Warm water cleansing